RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Experimental Results

-Table~\ref{tbl:perception_time} summarizes the execution time of the wrench and valve recognition algorithms.
-Input images are black and white and have a resolution of 964$\times$724~px.
-Tests were performed on a computer with an i7-6700 CPU, 16\,GB of RAM and a dedicated NVidia GTX 1070 configured with Ubuntu 14.04 and ROS Indigo.
-The wrench detector needs 3.338\,s to find the right wrench (average time computed on 50 trials).
-In the worst case, 3.770\,s are required to recognize the right wrench.
-The valve detector needs 0.059\,s (average time computed on 50 trials), 0.071\,s in the worst case.
+Table~\ref{tbl:valve_detection_time} summarizes the execution time of the valve detection algorithm.
+As for the wrench recognition routine, input images are black and white and have a resolution of 964$\times$724~pixels.
+On average, on 50 trials, RUR53 needs 0.059\,; 0.071\,s are required in the worst case.